Skip to product information

 Condition: Good with negligible wear commensurate with age.
 The pin is somewhat bent through use, but this does not impact the wonderful appearance of the brooch.
 Please see enlarged pictures and don't hesitate to ask questions which we will do our best to answer.

 Maker: We found a double peacock brooch identical to this one with the exception that it does not have the amethyst in the center.
 All other details appear identical.
 It was part of lot 378 of Sothebys Dec 6 and 7 2000 auction of Important Jewels, in New York.
-The brooch was attributed to Theberath & Co., Newark.
-We looked up the maker's mark for Theberath & Co in American Jewelry Manufacturers by Dorothy Rainwater.
-The marks do not appear to be identical to the marks on our brooch pendant.
-These are clues that make the study of antique jewelry fascinating, but the solution of the mystery is not totally clear.
-It does not impact the value of the wonderful brooch, but we thought it interesting and worth sharing with you.
+Their brooch was attributed to Theberath & Co., Newark.
+We looked up the maker's mark for Theberath & Co in American Jewelry Manufacturers by Dorothy Rainwater and it is clearly not the same as our brooch.

 More about the Story: During the late 19th century America was coming into it's own.
 Often known as the Gilded Age (a quote from Mark Twain), Americans gained confidence financially, socially and commercially.
 There was a growing market for the newly monied.
 Overseas fashions were keenly copied.
 In particular, in the field of jewelry, the Art Nouveau period was a hive of industry on the East coast of America.
 A slightly toned-down version of French Art Nouveau was copiously produced with the best products able to compete with the best Europe had to offer.